List of optometry schools: India

 At present there are more than fifty schools of optometry in India.
 In 1958, two schools of optometry were established, one at Gandhi Eye Hospital, Aligarh in Uttar Pradesh and the other at Sarojini Devi Eye Hospital, Hyderabad in Andhra Pradesh, under the second five-year plan by Director General of Health Services of Government of India.
 These schools offered diplomas in optometry courses of two years duration validated by state medical faculties.
-Subsequently, four more schools were opened across India at Sitapur Eye Hospital, Sitapur in Uttar Pradesh, Chennai (formerly Madras) in Tamil Nadu, Bengalooru (formerly Bangalore) in Karnataka, Al Salama College of Optometry, Perinthalmana, Malappuram and Regional Institute of Ophthalmology (Govt medical college), Thiruvananthapuram (formerly Trivandrum) in Kerala.
+Subsequently, four more schools were opened across India at Sitapur Eye Hospital, Sitapur in Uttar Pradesh, Chennai (formerly Madras) in Tamil Nadu, Bengalooru (formerly Bangalore) in Karnataka, and Regional Institute of Ophthalmology (Govt medical college), Thiruvananthapuram (formerly Trivandrum) in Kerala.

 The Elite School of Optometry (ESO) was established in 1985 at Chennai and was the first to offer a four-year degree course.
-This was followed by All India institute of Medical Sciences, New Delhi and in Kerala Al Salama College of Optometry, Perinthalmana, Malappuram is the first private colleges to offer a bachelor's degree in optometry, Started in 2005, Regional Institute of Ophthalmology (Govt Medical college), Thiruvananthapuram (formerly Trivandrum) is the first government colleges to offer a bachelor's degree in optometry in 2010; were considered as the best in excellence from Govt. of India.
+This was followed by All India institute of Medical Sciences, New Delhi and in Kerala, Regional Institute of Ophthalmology (Govt Medical college), Thiruvananthapuram (formerly Trivandrum) is the first government colleges to offer a bachelor's degree in optometry in 2010; were considered as the best in excellence from Govt. of India.

 The following list includes educational institutions offering four year degree courses, two or three year diploma courses and also non-degree courses.
-Post-graduate education in optometry is also offered in India leading to M.Optom, M.Phil., M.Sc. and Ph.D. by several universities.
+Post-graduate education in optometry is also offered in India leading to M.Optom, M.Sc. and Ph.D. by several universities.